About

 • The test costs students $50 to take, and they must set up their test at least three days in advance.
 Students are also charged $16 for each school where they wish their results sent.
 Students take the test on a specific date, at a specific time, to ensure test security.

-• Additional information on this new test of critical skills, including the posted 2024 test dates, are located on the College website – click the link below.
+• Additional information on this test of critical skills, including the posted 2025 test dates, are located on the College website – click the link below.

 4. Personal Video Interview

-To prepare for the Personal Interview, the College encourages all applicants to investigate the profession of Nutrition/Dietetics.
-Although the specific focus of the individual Interview questions may shift from year to year, you should be prepared to discuss why you have selected nutrition as your choice of health care profession, your exposure to the profession, and how you perceive the role of the dietitian.
+To prepare for the Personal Video Interview, the college encourages all applicants to investigate the profession of nutrition/dietetics.
+Although the specific focus of the individual interview questions may shift from year to year, you should be prepared to discuss why you have selected nutrition as your choice of health care profession, your exposure to the profession, and how you perceive the role of the dietitian.

 Direct nutrition/dietetics experience is not a specific admission requirement, but if you have gained such exposure you may be better prepared to respond to at least one of the questions in the Interview.
 If you are unable to gain work or volunteer experience directly related to the profession you should explore other options which would help enhance your knowledge of the profession.
 You should also reflect upon your previous life/work experiences and how ‘transferable’ they are to those attributes expected of a student in a health care profession.